Jay Jacobs (politician): In the legislature

 In July 2009, Jacobs announced that he would run for the Maryland House of Delegates in District 36, seeking to succeed retiring state delegate Mary Roe Walkup.
 He ran unopposed in the Republican primary election, and defeated Democratic nominee Arthur Hock in the general election in November 2010.
 He was sworn in as a member of House of Delegates on January 12, 2011, and has served as a member of the Environment and Transportation Committee during his entire tenure.
 Jacobs has also served as the chair of the House Republican Caucus since 2013.

 Political positions

-Agriculture
+Agriculture and fishing

 In 2011, Jacobs opposed legislation to ban menhaden oil products, suggesting that the state instead establish sanctuaries for menhaden.

 During the 2012 legislative session, Jacobs said he opposed legislation that would require the Maryland Department of Natural Resources to cover the costs of managing fisheries with fishing license fees.

 In 2014, Jacobs introduced legislation to allow the use of hydraulic dredges to catch clams south of the Chesapeake Bay Bridge.
 In 2016, Jacobs introduced a bill that would allow hydraulic clamming south of the Verrazano Bridge.

 During the 2018 legislative session, Jacobs opposed legislation that would require the state to track air pollution from poultry farms.

+During the 2026 legislative session, Jacobs requested a pause on a bill that would implement new rockfish regulations from the Maryland Department of Natural Resources (DNR) and open a catch-and-release fishery, expressing concerns about the bill's economic impacts on charter boat captains.
+The hold was lifted a few days later after Secretary Josh Kurtz pledged to develop an economic impact study to analyze the impacts the new rules would have on recreational fishing.